syncfusion-content/wpf-docs/wpf/PropertyGrid/Getting-Started.md

 ## Populating the properties

-We can display the properties of any DotNet object using the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.Property~SelectedObject.html) property.
-When the `SelectedObject` property is bound with an object, the properties of that object are parsed and displayed in the PropertyGrid.
+We can display the properties of any object using the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.Property~SelectedObject.html) property.
+When the `SelectedObject` property is bound with an object, the properties of that object are parsed and displayed in the `PropertyGrid`.

 {% tabs %}
 {% highlight C# %}